NPPersonal/HomeMediaLab/ReadMe.md

 Specific to container [gethomepage](https://gethomepage.dev/)

 yaml file under path `composes/preset-configs/home-page` are preset config files for homepage container.
 Modify and then copy to `composes/storage/homepage_data/config` where the container volume mapping to after you start the container.
 Otherwise you have to modify yaml files in `composes/storage/homepage_data/config` the directory.
 See [refernces about configuration](https://gethomepage.dev/configs/).

+# m3u8 downloader

+This is planned to have backend server and frontend web.

+## Backend

+m3u8 backend downloader is base on https://github.com/renmu123/m3u8-downloader and then improve on it.

+Features:

+> - Concurrent downloading of M3U8 video segments
+> - Automatic retry on download failure
+> - Support for stop, resume, cancel function
+> - Merging TS segments into a single file
+> - Optional conversion of TS files to MP4 format

+New features:

+> - Add more events
+> - Choose either to intrrupt downloader or continue download while encountering an error
+> - Don't convert TS files to MP4 format if output file path is not valid, this include file extension check
+> - Report detail after downloader completed

+Implementatoin change:

+> - ES6 javascript instead of typescript(original implementation)
+> - Using [eventemitter3](https://www.npmjs.com/package/eventemitter3) for events emitting and handling